-30. Programming and Debugging
+31. Programming and Debugging

-- Programming - External programming through PDI interface - Minimal protocol overhead for fast operation - Built-in error detection and handling for reliable operation - Boot loader support for programming through any communication interface - Debugging - Nonintrusive, real-time, on-chip debug system - No software or hardware resources required from device except pin connection - Program flow control - Go, Stop, Reset, Step Into, Step Over, Step Out, Run-to-Cursor - Unlimited number of user program breakpoints - Unlimited number of user data breakpoints, break on:

-Data location read, write, or both read and write

-Data location content equal or not equal to a value

-Data location content is greater or smaller than a value

-Data location content is within or outside a range

-- No limitation on device clock frequency

-- Program and Debug Interface (PDI)

-- Two-pin interface for external programming and debugging

-- Uses the Reset pin and a dedicated pin

-- No I/O pins required during programming or debugging
+- Programming - External programming through PDI or JTAG interfaces - Minimal protocol overhead for fast operation - Built-in error detection and handling for reliable operation - Boot loader support for programming through any communication interface - Debugging - Nonintrusive, real-time, on-chip debug system - No software or hardware resources required from device except pin connection - Program flow control - Go, Stop, Reset, Step Into, Step Over, Step Out, Run-to-Cursor - Unlimited number of user program breakpoints - Unlimited number of user data breakpoints, break on: Data location read, write, or both read and write Data location content equal or not equal to a value Data location content is greater or smaller than a value Data location content is within or outside a range - No limitation on device clock frequency - Program and Debug Interface (PDI) - Two-pin interface for external programming and debugging - Uses the Reset pin and a dedicated pin - No I/O pins required during programming or debugging - JTAG interface - Four-pin, IEEE Std.
+1149.1 compliant interface for programming and debugging - Boundary scan capabilities according to IEEE Std.
+1149.1 (JTAG)